Air Pockets under the Skin in cats

 Basics and possible causes

-Subcutaneous emphysema often occurs as a result of injuries or diseases that allow air to escape from the airways or other body cavities.
+Subcutaneous emphysema often develops as a result of injuries or diseases that allow air to escape from the airways or other body cavities.
 This air can then diffuse into the subcutaneous tissue, where it remains trapped.

 Typical accompanying symptoms